C3PablO/pablo-romero-jaren-site/_posts/en/cajon_de_sastre.md

 ---
-title: "Personal Projects"
+title: "Cajón de Sastre"
-description: "As a passionate illustrator I alaway find a excuse to do my thing."
+description: "An expression in Spanish used to refer to a collection of various and disorganized things."
-date: '2021-04-08'
+date: '2020-04-08'
-modified_date: '2021-04-08'
+modified_date: '2020-04-08'
 background: '#F9F6E7'
 containerClass: 'text-gray-900'
 image: /assets/images/posts/thumbnails/doodles.png